 Ms. Mackintosh has played significant roles in several landmark actions challenging mergers and acquisitions in the Delaware Court of Chancery, including In re Del Monte Foods Company Shareholder Litigation, which resulted in an \$89.4 million recovery for the class, and In re El Paso Corporation Shareholder Litigation, which resulted in a \$110 million recovery for the class.
 Ms. Mackintosh also played a significant role in American International Group, Inc. Consolidated Derivative Litigation, which resulted in a \$90 million recovery, one of the largest recoveries in a shareholder derivative action in the history of the Delaware Court of Chancery.

-Ms. Mackintosh has also played a significant role in a number of securities fraud class actions that have achieved substantial recoveries for classes of investors, including In re Refco Securities Litigation (exceeding \$400 million) and In re Merck & Co., Inc. Vytorin/Zetia Securities Litigation (\$215 million), and on behalf of individual and institutional investors who have opted out of class actions to pursue individual suits, including representation of investors who opted out of In re Bank of America Corporation Securities, Derivative & ERISA Litigation.
-Outside of the United States, Ms. Mackintosh was a member of the team that secured the historic \$450 million pan-European settlement in the Royal Dutch Shell case and is currently representing numerous institutional investors in litigation against Royal Bank of Scotland in the United Kingdom.
+Ms. Mackintosh has also played a significant role in a number of securities fraud class actions that have achieved substantial recoveries for classes of investors, including In re Refco Securities Litigation (\$358 million) and In re Merck & Co., Inc. Vytorin/Zetia Securities Litigation (\$215 million settlement pending).
+Outside of the United States, Ms. Mackintosh was a member of the team that secured the historic \$450 million pan-European settlement in the Royal Dutch Shell case.
 Ms. Mackintosh currently serves as co-lead counsel in In re JP Morgan Chase & Co.
-Securities Litigation.
+Securities Litigation and Ross v.
+Career Education Corporation, and is representing a number of institutional and individual investors who have opted out of In re Bank of America Corporation Securities, Derivative & ERISA Litigation.